 Today, we are talking about time wasters.
 One of the common things that you all bring up is that you don’t have enough time to work on your business.
 You wish you had more time.
 If only you had more time!

 Some of you may have some time, but you’re finding that you’re wasting it.
-So, wherever this finds you, I know that one of these things will resonate with you.
+So, wherever you find yourself, I know that one of these things will resonate with you.

-I’ve got 8 very common time-wasters you can eliminate now.
-Some of you will be able to eliminate all of these, and some of you will be able to eliminate a couple.
-But no matter what, I pray that this helps you find some additional time to work on the things that matter and move the needle.
+I’ve got eight very common time-wasters you can eliminate now.
+Some of you will be able to eliminate all of these, while others will be able to eliminate a couple.
+But no matter what, I hope this helps you find some additional time to work on the things that matter and make a difference.
 Grab a notebook.
 Let’s go.

 Let’s Talk About Ways to Find More Time

-Today, I’ll share the 8 common time wasters I want you to eliminate.
-Elimination, terminator style.
+Today, I’ll share the eight common time wasters I want you to eliminate.
+Elimination, Terminator style.
 These are gone, okay?
 I want you to do this because:

 - I want you to have more time to work on your business.